-(i) Studies or summary statements identifying the need for the project and confirming the technical, economic and financial feasibility of the project, identifying assumptions, sources of data, and feasible alternatives considered.
-The applicant should identify alternatives that it deemed to be not feasible at an early screening stage, and provide the reason(s) why it did not consider them further;

-- (ii) A comparison of the costs, benefits and associated risks of the project and feasible alternatives, including estimates of the value of all of the costs and benefits of each option or, where these costs and benefits are not quantifiable, identification of the cost or benefit that cannot be quantified.
-Cost estimates used in the economic comparison should have, at a minimum, a Class 4 degree of accuracy as defined in the Advancement of Cost Engineering ("AACE International") Recommended Practice No. 10S-90, Cost Engineering Terminology (May 20, 2009); - (iii) A schedule calculating the revenue requirements of the project and feasible alternatives, and the resulting impacts on customer rates; - (iv) A schedule calculating the net present values of the incremental cost and benefit cash flows of the project and feasible alternatives, and justification of the length of the term and discount rate used for the calculation; - (v) A schedule and supporting discussion comparing the project and feasible alternatives in terms of social and environmental factors, and the applicant's assessment regarding the overall social and environmental impact of the project relative to the overall impact of the feasible alternatives; and - (vi) Information relating the project to the applicant's approved long-term resource plan filed pursuant to section 44.1 of the UCA, including the extent to which the project was considered in the plan, and, if applicable, a discussion explaining how the plan provides support and justification for the need for the project.
+- (i) Studies or summary statements identifying the need for the project and confirming the technical, economic and financial feasibility of the project, identifying assumptions, sources of data, and feasible alternatives considered.
+The applicant should identify alternatives that it deemed to be not feasible at an early screening stage, and provide the reason(s) why it did not consider them further; - (ii) A comparison of the costs, benefits and associated risks of the project and feasible alternatives, including estimates of the value of all of the costs and benefits of each alternative or, where these costs and benefits are not quantifiable, identification of the cost area or benefit that cannot be quantified.
+Cost estimates used in the economic comparison should have, at a minimum, a Class 4 degree of accuracy as defined in the most recent revision of the applicable AACE International Cost Estimate Classification System Recommended Practices. - (iii) A schedule calculating the revenue requirements of the project and feasible alternatives, and the resulting impacts on customer rates;

-&lt;sup>1 Class 4 estimates are generally prepared based on limited information and subsequently have fairly wide accuracy ranges.
+&lt;sup>3 Class 4 estimates are generally prepared based on limited information and subsequently have fairly wide accuracy ranges.
 They are typically used for project screening, determination of feasibility, concept evaluation, and preliminary budget approval.